 THINGS TO DO IN PUERTO VALLARTA

-It is very safe to drive around the area and if you have any concerns you can check out the following posts about driving and renting a car in Mexico for further clarifications.
+It is very safe to drive around the area and you can find cheap car rentals in Puerto Vallarta.
+Also, if you have any concerns you can check out the following posts about driving and renting a car in Mexico for further clarification.

 Browse through international and local car rentals and find the best deal.